nextuav/nextuav-docs/docs/launchpad/overview/flight-screen.md

 - `GPS Satellites`: The GPS is receiving data from enough satellites to estimate the position correctly.
 - `Battery Level`: Whether there is enough battery to execute the mission.
 - `Mission Uploaded`: Indicates if the mission has been uploaded to the drone.
 - `NPNT Approved`: Currently disabled.
-This will be enabled once the no permission no takeoff protocol is in place.
+This will be enabled once the No Permission No Takeoff protocol is in place.

 ### RTL Altitude